Language: EN

 length = len(names)

-Array Efficiency Intermediate
+Efficiency of Arrays Intermediate

-Insertion and deletion of elements do not exist as an operation, because an array has a fixed size.
+Insertion and deletion of elements do not exist as an operation because an array has a fixed size.

 OperationArray